-The bill requires the Department of Health to collaborate with the Ohio Perinatal Quality Collaborative, or its successor, to develop an initiative to reduce racial disparities in maternal health outcomes.
-This initiative must focus on improving birth equity, reducing peripartum racial and ethnic disparities, and addressing implicit bias in the health care system.
+The bill requires ODH to collaborate with the Ohio Perinatal Quality Collaborative or its successor to develop an initiative to improve birth equity, reduce peripartum racial and ethnic disparities, and address implicit bias in the health care system.
 The initiative must include the development of best practices for implicit bias training and education in cultural competency.
 Existing programs, including those administered or supported by the Alliance for Innovation on Maternal Health and the Ohio Equity Institute, must be considered when developing the initiative.